tdiec00/Brew-Master-Index/README.md

 You will be sharing your project and your code.
 Be prepared to answer questions from the instructors and other students.

-Did you read all of the directions?
+Did you read all of the directions before starting?
 If so write `git commit -m "chill'n in the blizzard"` instead of `git commit -m "first commit"` for your first commit.